 You should use this IoT framework after you have done the preliminary product work, including defining your target audience, detailing your value proposition, analyzing competitors, and estimating the revenue opportunity.

-Once you have a solid idea of how an IoT product can add value to both your company and your customers, you can use this IoT framework to guide you through the decisions you will need to make at each layer of the IoT Technology Stack to support your overall goals.
+Once you have a solid idea of how an IoT product can add value to your company and your customers, you can use this IoT framework to guide you through the decisions you must make at each layer of the IoT Technology Stack to support your overall goals.

 Related article: People Don’t Buy IoT, They Buy a Solution to a Problem